The Job Interview Translation

 “How was your journey here today?”

-There is the distinct possibility that they may actually be asking you if your journey was eventful or otherwise.
-But we’ll gloss over that fact and translate some potentially cryptic interview questions from “interview speak” into English for humans.
+But we’ll gloss over that fact for now and look at the communication skills you need to navigate typical interviews.
+Here, we will translate some potentially cryptic interview questions from “interview speak” into English for humans.

 When they say: “So, tell me about yourself.”